-- Outstanding notes receivable from the Province, OPG and IESO - PIL of corporate income, capital and property taxes and Gross Revenue Charges made by OPG, Hydro One and municipal electric utilities - DRC paid by electricity consumers - Electricity sector dedicated income the Province's combined cumulative net income from OPG and Hydro One in excess of the Province's interest cost of its investment in these subsidiaries
+- Outstanding notes receivable from the Province, OPG and IESO - PIL of corporate income and property taxes, and Gross Revenue Charges made by OPG, Hydro One and municipal electric utilities - DRC paid by electricity consumers - Electricity sector dedicated incomethe Province's combined cumulative net income from OPG and Hydro One in excess of the Province's interest cost of its investment in these subsidiaries

-The unfunded liability was \$11.2 billion as at March 31, 2013, a decrease of \$1.1 billion from March 31, 2012.
-This is the ninth consecutive annual decline in the unfunded liability and \$8.2 billion below the \$19.4 billion level as at April 1, 1999.
+The unfunded liability was \$9.8 billion as at March 31, 2014, a decrease of \$1.5 billion from March 31, 2013.
+This is the tenth consecutive annual decline in the unfunded liability and \$9.6 billion below the \$19.4 billion level as at April 1, 1999.

-The Debt Retirement Charge and Retirement of Residual Stranded Debt
+The Debt Retirement Charge and Residual Stranded Debt

-The Electricity Act, 1998, provides for the DRC to be paid by consumers until the residual stranded debt is retired.
+The Electricity Act, 1998, allows for the DRC to be paid by consumers until the residual stranded debt is retired.